 Absolutely.
-Exposure to air pollutants can be up to 100 times worse inside than outdoors.
+Exposure to air pollutants can be up to 100 times greater inside than outdoors.
 The American Lung Association found that most people spend 90% of their time in a building, making it essential for homeowners to be aware of indoor air quality (IAQ) in Memphis.

-- Chemicals in parts of carpet, furniture, upholstery and drapes
+- Chemicals used in carpet, furniture, upholstery and drapes

-- Cleaning sprays
+- Cleaning chemicals

 - Personal care products

-Chemicals in your residence can result in flu-like symptoms such as headaches, nausea and respiratory inflammation.
+Vapors inside your residence can result in flu-like symptoms such as headaches, nausea and respiratory inflammation.
 It can also trigger allergies and asthma.